February 23, 2020

 Louisa Ferguson ‘This Scorched Earth’

 As an artist, I create work as a “holder” for intention.
-My work is narrative based, often centred on archetypal, mythological themes, and how they manifest themselves in contemporary life.
+My work is narrative based, often centered on archetypal, mythological themes, and how they manifest themselves in contemporary life.
 I believe my work is most successful when it acts as a resonant gong for the observer.

 In this work, I am exploring and expanding on the idea of works of art being reliquaries that preserve connection between humans and the environment, as well as the past and the present.